 Make sure that computer screens are not visible to the public or facing windows.

+Always lock your computer screen if you leave it unattended – by pressing the Windows key (bottom left of your keyboard) and the ‘L’ key together.

 Whiteboards/Chalkboards should not display any persona; data.